Catalog variant data and product groupings

 Product variants

-In a catalog featuring items of the variant object type, customers are shown both displayable and sellable items.
+In a catalog entity featuring items of the variant catalog object, customers are shown both displayable and sellable items.

-Displayable items are of the product object type and are the ones that are displayed in search results or Product Listing Pages (PLPs).
+Displayable items are of the product catalog object and are the ones that are displayed in search results or product listing pages (PLPs).

-Sellable items are of the variant object type and are the ones that a customer will actually purchase.
+Sellable items are of the variant catalog object and are the ones that a customer will actually purchase.

 An online shoe store offers a product called Coveo Soccer Shoes - Red